K-eyLab/Operation-Feed-Back/README.md

 # Operation-Feed-Back
 Request Central Saint Martins to establish long-term effective policy in standardizing how their staffs deliver feedback to students.

-website: feed-back.net
+Website: feed-back.net

 FEED-BACK: A Feast for CSM Staffs
 ----
 Menu
 [Starter]
-A Bag of Nails with Support Label
+A Bag of needles with Support Label
 [Main Course]
-Cheese with Nails
+Cheese with Screws
 [Side Dishes]
 Enquiry | Question Marks|  ?
 Disapproval | X